BenjaminGuinet/BenjaminGuinet.github.io/_posts/2024-01-27-advanced-images.md

     </div>
 </div>

-Au fil de l’évolution, cette guerre des sexes a mis les mâles en compétition entre eux pour accéder à une quantité de gamètes femelles limitée et ainsi s’accaparer la paternité tant espérée.
+Over the course of evolution, this war of the sexes has put males in competition with each other for access to a limited quantity of female gametes, and thus to the much-hoped-for paternity.

 **NB** : it is interesting to ask how anisogamy emerged.
 But also why there are differentiated sexes.
 One of the answers lies in the fact that it prevents self-fertilisation.
-If you're interested, read this article in French on the subject.
+If you're interested, read [this article](https://sfecologie.org/regard/r78-fev-2018-giraud-billiard-evolution-anisogamie/) on the subject.

 ## **The Cornelian choice of females, between direct and indirect benefits**